theimowski/master-thesis/docs/section-paradigms.md

 Example of imperative approach presented in listing {{csparadigmimperative}} shows that different concerns intersect between different lines, which leads to tight coupling of code.
 As result of tight coupling, particular changes in such implementation might have **unwanted impact** on the rest of algorithm (for example, if instead of first 10 lines, one would have to read 10 last lines of file, the whole algorithm would have to be redesigned).

-On the other hand, listing {{csparadigmfunctional}} demonstrates the same problem solved with C#, but using functional (declarative) techniques (despite it originated as a standard, object-oriented language, a few functional techniques got introduced into C# to make the language more powerful).
+On the other hand, listing {{csparadigmfunctional}} demonstrates the same problem solved with C#, but using functional (declarative) techniques (despite it originated as a standard, OOP language, a few functional techniques got introduced into C# to make the language more powerful).
 C# has been chosen for both examples deliberately, to emphasize that programming language is just a tool, and that it is programming style and paradigm used that really matter when considering code quality.

 ```xxx